Ramil Safarov

-Ramil Sahib oghlu Safarov (Ramil Sahib oğlu Səfərov, /az/, born August 25, 1977) is an officer of the Azerbaijani Army who was convicted of the 2004 murder of Armenian Army Lieutenant Gurgen Margaryan.
+Ramil Sahib oghlu Safarov (Ramil Sahib oğlu Səfərov /az/, born 25 August 1977) is an officer of the Azerbaijani Army who was convicted of the 2004 murder of Gurgen Margaryan, a lieutenant of the Armenian Army.
 During a NATO-sponsored training seminar in Budapest, Safarov broke into Margaryan's dormitory room at night and axed Margaryan to death while he was asleep.
-In Azerbaijan, Safarov has become a highly celebrated figure for his killing of an Armenian.
+In Azerbaijan, Safarov became a celebrated figure amongst some Azerbaijanis for his killing of an Armenian.

 In 2006, Safarov was convicted of premeditated murder and sentenced to life imprisonment in Hungary with a 30-year minimum.
-After his request under the Strasbourg Convention, he was extradited on August 31, 2012, to Azerbaijan, where he was greeted as a hero, pardoned by Azerbaijani president Ilham Aliyev despite contrary assurances made to Hungary, promoted to the rank of major and given an apartment and over eight years of back pay.
+After his request under the Strasbourg Convention, he was extradited on 31 August 2012, to Azerbaijan, where he was greeted as a hero, pardoned by Azerbaijani president Ilham Aliyev despite contrary assurances made to Hungary, promoted to the rank of major and given an apartment and over eight years of back pay.
 According to Azerbaijani authorities, Safarov was pardoned in compliance with the Constitution.
 Following Safarov's pardon, Armenia severed diplomatic relations with Hungary and immediate protests broke out in Yerevan.
 The extradition was widely condemned by international organizations and governments of many countries, including the United States, Russia and France.

-In a 2017 investigation into the Azerbaijani laundromat money-laundering scheme, it was uncovered and revealed that several bank transfers in 2012, totalling more than USD $9 million, made to the Hungarian MKB Bank account in Budapest right around the time when the Hungarian government extradited Safarov to Azerbaijan.
+In a 2017 investigation into the Azerbaijani laundromat money-laundering scheme, it was uncovered and revealed that several bank transfers in 2012, totalling more than US$9 million, made to the Hungarian MKB Bank account in Budapest right around the time when the Hungarian government extradited Safarov to Azerbaijan.

+In December 2025, Azerbaijani media reported that Ramil Safarov had been promoted to the military rank of Colonel.

 Early life

-Ramil Safarov was born on August 25, 1977, in the Şükürbəyli village of Jabrayil District, former Azerbaijan Soviet Socialist Republic of the Soviet Union (now Azerbaijan), where he finished middle school.
+Ramil Safarov was born on 25 August 1977, in the Şükürbəyli village of Jabrayil District, former Azerbaijan Soviet Socialist Republic of the Soviet Union (now Azerbaijan), where he finished middle school.
 He is one of four brothers.
-Jabrayil was occupied by Armenian forces on August 26, 1993, and remained under the control of the self-proclaimed Armenian Republic of Artsakh (Nagorno-Karabakh) as part of the unresolved Nagorno-Karabakh conflict until October 4, 2020.
+Jabrayil was occupied by Armenian forces on 26 August 1993, and remained under the control of the self-proclaimed Armenian Republic of Artsakh (Nagorno-Karabakh) as part of the unresolved Nagorno-Karabakh conflict until 4 October 2020.
 Safarov's family fled to Baku in 1991.
-During a court hearing, Safarov claimed to recount memories from the years of war, during which he had lost family members.
+During a court hearing, Safarov recounted memories from the years of war, during which he had lost family members.
 This, however, contradicted another version he told the court, where he stated that he was studying in Azerbaijan's capital of Baku and in Turkey from 1992 to 1996.
 He continued his studies at Maltepe Military High School in İzmir, Turkey, and then at the Turkish Military Academy, graduating in 2000, after which he returned to Azerbaijan.